luxdvie/WS2812Controller/README.md

 I currently have included the node modules directory in the repo. **IMORTANT** This will only work on a Raspberry Pi.

-In future versions I will remove the node_modules folder and instruct users to download the (3) required packagaes.
+In future versions I will remove the node_modules folder and properly script the (3) packagaes.

 Tested working on:
   1) Raspberry Pi 3 Model B